 103 DISTRIBUTION AND AVAILABILITY OF THE PROCEDURES MANUAL

 The Committee’s adopted Procedures Manual shall be made available at all times to all interested parties on the Commission’s website.
-Each new member of the Committee shall be provided a hard copy and an electronic copy of the Manual or its website address prior to his or her first official meeting.
+Each new member of the Committee shall be provided a copy of the Manual or its website address prior to their first official meeting.
 A copy shall be available to the Committee Co-Chairs and members upon request during Committee meetings.

 CHAPTER 2